open-policy-agent/opa/README.md

 - Browse community projects on the [OPA Ecosystem Directory](http://openpolicyagent.org/ecosystem/) - don't forget to [list your own](https://github.com/open-policy-agent/opa/tree/main/docs#opa-ecosystem)!
 - Check out the [ADOPTERS.md](./ADOPTERS.md) file for a list of production adopters.
 Does your organization use OPA in production?
 Support the OPA project by submitting a PR to add your organization to the list with a short description of your OPA use cases!

-## Want to download OPA?

-- Follow the [Running OPA](https://www.openpolicyagent.org/docs/latest/#running-opa) instructions to get started with the OPA CLI locally.
-- See [Docker Hub](https://hub.docker.com/r/openpolicyagent/opa/tags/) for container images and the [GitHub releases](https://github.com/open-policy-agent/opa/releases) for binaries.

 ## Want to integrate OPA?